syncfusion-content/wpf-docs/wpf/Image-Editor/serialization.md

 ## Deserialization

-The Deserialize() method is used to deserialize the edits over an image.
-It allows you to reload the SfPivotGrid control with the settings available in the stream.
+The `Deserialize()` method is used to deserialize the edits over an image.
+It allows you to reload the `SfImageEditor` control with the settings available in the stream.

 {% tabs %}